 The Partnership expenses or capitalizes environmental expenditures, as appropriate, depending on their future economic benefit.
 The Partnership expenses amounts that relate to an existing condition caused by past operations that do not have future economic benefit.
 The Partnership records undiscounted liabilities related to these future costs when environmental assessments and/or remediation activities are probable and the costs can be reasonably estimated.
-There are no material amounts accrued at December 31, 2019 or 2018.
+There are \$3 million and \$0 accrued at December 31, 2020 and 2019, respectively.